 11. Conclusion

 The consequences of this misinformation are severe.
-Billions of dollars flow to addressing phantom risks while actual harms go unaddressed.
+Billions flow to addressing phantom risks while actual harms go unaddressed.
 Authoritarian governance structures gain justification through manufactured crisis.
-Democratic deliberation about technology gives way to technocratic control.
-Human responsibility for design and deployment choices is displaced onto the tools themselves.
+Democratic deliberation gives way to technocratic control.
+Human responsibility for design and deployment choices is displaced onto tools themselves.

 Most troublingly, the campaign succeeds through exploitation of legitimate concerns.
 AI systems do encode biases, can be used for harmful purposes, and raise genuine questions about labor, privacy, and power.
 But these are human problems requiring human solutions, not agent containment problems requiring prohibition.

 The path forward requires rejecting the superintelligence framing entirely.
-AI systems are measurement tools that reflect the patterns present in their training data and the choices made by their designers and deployers.
-Governing them effectively means auditing what they measure, ensuring transparency in how they are used, maintaining human accountability for decisions, and addressing the societal factors that drive misuse of any tool.
+AI systems are measurement tools reflecting patterns in training data and choices made by designers and deployers.
+Governing them effectively means auditing what they measure, ensuring transparency in use, maintaining human accountability for decisions, and addressing societal factors driving misuse.

 Researchers, policymakers, and citizens must recognize the superintelligence narrative for what it is: misinformation weaponized into policy advocacy, serving institutional interests while undermining both safety and democracy.
-Only by abandoning this framing can we address actual AI risks and realize actual AI benefits in ways that serve broad human flourishing rather than narrow expert authority.
+Only by abandoning this framing can we address actual AI risks and realize actual AI benefits serving broad human flourishing rather than narrow expert authority.

 The choice is not between allowing "superintelligence" and preventing human extinction.
 The choice is between democratic governance of measurement tools based on technical reality and authoritarian control justified by manufactured panic.
 We should choose democracy.